microsoft/TypeScript/doc/spec.md

 }
 ```

-The import declaration in the ‘main’ module references the ‘log’ module and compiling the ‘main.ts’ file causes the ‘log.ts’ file to also be compiled as part of the program.
-At run-time, the import declaration loads the ‘log’ module and produces a reference to its module instance through which it is possible to reference the exported function.
+The import declaration in the 'main' module references the 'log' module and compiling the 'main.ts' file causes the 'log.ts' file to also be compiled as part of the program.
+At run-time, the import declaration loads the 'log' module and produces a reference to its module instance through which it is possible to reference the exported function.

 TypeScript supports two patterns of JavaScript code generation for external modules: The CommonJS Modules pattern (section [11.2.5](#11.2.5)), typically used by server frameworks such as node.js, and the Asynchronous Module Definition (AMD) pattern (section [11.2.6](#11.2.6)), an extension to CommonJS Modules that permits asynchronous module loading, as is typical in browsers.
 The desired module code generation pattern is selected through a compiler option and does not affect the TypeScript source code.
 Indeed, it is possible to author external modules that can be compiled for use both on the server side (e.g. using node.js) and on the client side (using an AMD compliant loader) with no changes to the TypeScript source code.